adlnet/xAPI-Spec/xAPI.md

 * The LRS MUST support all of the endpoints described in [this section](#datatransfer).
 * If the LRS implements OAuth 1.0, the LRS MUST also support all of the OAuth endpoints described in [Section 6.4.2 OAuth Authorization Scope](#oauthscope).
-* Other systems, which are not LRS, MAY implement the LRS requirements for one or more of the endpoints and methods described in [this section](#datatransfer).

 <a name="errorcodes" />